mhanberg/blog/_posts/2022-04-15-the-comprehensive-guide-to-elixirs-for-comprehension.md

 Second, the comprehension in this mode includes a slightly different syntax.
 Here the inside of the block includes the "arg(s) and right arrow" syntax that you see in anonymous functions and case expressions.
 This is the syntax that allows the comprehensions to yield the accumulator to the block on every iteration.

-The additional syntax is the same as the other places you have probably seen it, you can pattern match and pass additional clauses!
+The additional syntax is the same as the other places you have probably seen it; you can pattern match and pass additional clauses!

 ```elixir
 directions = [